nerush/CLRS/Chapter2/exercises.md

 Given below pseudocode for binary addition called **ADD**, which is responsible for adding two binary digits represented in array data structure.
-The algorithm creates new array C of n+1 size for holding the result of addition, iterates through A and B from least significant bit to the most significant one, adds bits using XOR binary operator and keeps the carry for the next iteration using
+The algorithm creates new array C of n+1 size for holding the result of addition, iterates through A and B from least significant bit to the most significant one, adds bits and keeps the carry for the next iteration.
- AND binary operator.
  After adding A and B, the resulting carry bit is stored at C[1].

 ```scala
 function add(A, B)